|King's Landing |

 |Organizations||Kingsguard | Alchemists' Guild | City Watch|

-King's Landing is the capital of the Seven Kingdoms, located in the Crownlands on the east coast of Westeros.
+King's Landing is the capital of the Seven Kingdoms, located in the crownlands on the east coast of Westeros.
 It is situated along the kingsroad at the mouth of the Blackwater Rush and overlooks Blackwater Bay.
-It is the site of the Iron Throne and the Red Keep, which is the seat of the king, Robert Baratheon from House Baratheon of King's Landing.
+King's Landing is the site of the Iron Throne and the Red Keep, which is the seat of the king, Robert I from House Baratheon of King's Landing.

 The main city is surrounded by a wall, manned by the City Watch of King's Landing, also known as the gold cloaks.
-King's Landing is extremely populous, but rather unsightly and dirty compared to other cities.
+King's Landing is the most populous city in Westeros, but unsightly and dirty compared to other cities.
 Poorer smallfolk build shanty settlements outside the city.
 The stench of the city's waste can be smelled far beyond its walls.
-It is the principal harbor of the Seven Kingdoms, rivaled only by Oldtown.

 - See also: Images of King's Landing

-The city is roughly square-shaped, sprawling across several miles and defended by tall walls.
-There are seven gates leading into the city: the Dragon Gate, the Lion Gate, the Mud Gate, the Old Gate, the Gate of the Gods, the King's Gate, and the Iron Gate.
-Within the walls, the city is dotted with manses, arbors, granaries, brick storehouses, timbered inns, merchant stalls, taverns, graveyards and brothels.
+King's Landing is roughly square-shaped, sprawling across several miles and defended by tall walls.
+It is dotted with manses, arbors, granaries, brick storehouses, timbered inns, merchant stalls, taverns, graveyards and brothels.
 There is a fish market.
 Hundreds of quays can be found in the harbor.
 Between buildings the roads are broad, lined with trees and branching alleys and streets.
-Just within the Mud Gate lie the three great trebuchets called the Three Whores, a new addition to the defense of the city.

-The poor reside in the slums which are called Flea Bottom, a maze of narrow streets and alleys, where many beggars and the poorest part of the city's population resides; they regularly subsist on "bowls of brown", a mystery stew that can include the meat of rats and murder victims, among other things.
-The richest residents live on the other side of Rhaenys's Hill from Flea Bottom.
+Poor smallfolk reside in the slums of Flea Bottom, a maze of narrow streets and alleys.
+They subsist on "bowls of brown", a mystery stew that can include the meat of rats and murder victims, among other things.
+The richest residents live on the other side of the Hill of Rhaenys from Flea Bottom.
 According to semi-canon sources the richer areas of King's Landing lie near the Old Gate.

-Seven is a sacred number for the Faith, thus the reason Aegon the Conquerer had seven huge gates built as the entrances into the capital of King's Landing.
-Each of these gates is protected by portcullis, heavy doors and armed guard.
+Seven is a sacred number for the Faith, thus the reason Aegon I Targaryen had seven huge gates built as the entrances into the capital of King's Landing.
+Each is protected by portcullis, heavy doors, and armed guard.

 - Dragon Gate, leads north to the kingsroad.